Fire prevention: Hoarders

+Hoarding becomes a great fire hazard in severe cases because of the number of items that may pile up.
+Often the homes of hoarders will block exits that provide a means of escape for the occupants.
+Firefighters that are responding to an emergency in the home of hoarders may not be able to get to the occupants as quickly because they are obstructed from entering the building.
+Because of the increased fire load a hoarding environment creates, those who live in occupancies in close proximity may be affected because of amplified smoke and fire conditions.

+Smokers

+According to the world health organization consensus there are around 1.3 billion smokers worldwide, 80 percent of those smokers are identified as those that live in low income area and middle income areas.

+While smoking is a commonly accepted thing that many people do in their daily lives out in public or in their own home it is important for those that smoke to know the fire risk they present.
+Approximately 500 smokers as well as nonsmokers are killed in fires that start because of improperly discarded cigarettes and ashes.
+Fires caused by smoking are the most preventable of all.
+Most fires that involve smoking start inside the home, when a smoker does not properly dispose of their ashes or cigarette butts, they can fall into things such as couches and chairs which quickly ignite.
+Smokers who discard their cigarettes and ashes in the trash can start fires that lead to other collateral damage.

 Fire prevention inspections

 Many fire departments have fire prevention divisions, which consist of groups of firefighters who conduct building inspections to make sure they are compliant with fire codes; they also visit schools and daycare centers to make presentations about arson, malicious false alarms, and fire safety.
 Fire Prevention Officers may also conduct tours of their fire house for visitors.
 They demonstrate what each of their apparatuses does, and sometimes will don their bunker gear to show what a firefighter wears into a fire.

-A typical fire prevention division consists of a Chief Fire Prevention Officer, below whom are Fire Prevention Officers.
+A typical fire prevention division consists of a Chief Fire Prevention Officer and Fire Prevention Officers.
 Those in the Fire Prevention Division have their own insignia, such as epaulets with two thin bars that read "FIRE PREVENTION OFFICER" below them; crescents on their helmets; and collar pins.
-Depending on its budget, a Division may have its own fire vehicle.
+Depending on its budget, a division may have its own fire vehicle.

-In Canada the national Fire Protection division is known as FIPRECAN, and is the national voice for fire protection and education in Canada.
-FIPRECAN is a non-profit charitable agency founded in 1976.
-They educate the public themselves as well as form a partnership with fire services.
-David Johnston, the former Governor General of Canada, is one of the patrons.

-Fire Prevention Canada primarily promotes and educates by: